ryanczm/Analytic-Musings/_posts/2024-01-07-transatlantic-WTI-arbitrage.md

 <figcaption>Brent panel.</figcaption>
 </center>

 If one squints hard enough, the Bonny trades are significantly more profitable than the Brent trades, on a per-trade basis.
 They conclude Bonny is ideal for this trade.
 The dataset spans 1992-2001: 9 years.
 For Bonny, the average number of trade is ~20, thus ~2 trades a year.
 The average profit for Brent trades is 0.16m, while for Bonny it is ~0.59m.
-The authors mention the Brent trade uses an Aframax carrying 0.5mn barrels while the Bonny trade uses Suezmax carrying 1mn` barrels per trade.
+The authors mention the Brent trade uses an Aframax carrying `0.5mn` barrels while the Bonny trade uses Suezmax carrying `1mn` barrels per trade.
 Multiplying the Brent trade profit by 2, Bonny is more profitable by 0.17m per trade.

 <center>
 <img src="{{ site.imageurl }}/TransatlanticWTIArbitrage/res2.png" style="width:80%;"/>
 <figcaption>Bonny panel.</figcaption>
 </center>

+### Implications

-To further investigate, we could find data showing the proportions of different grades of crude delivered against WTI at Cushing over time.
-We could also lag the futures-imported crude spread and plot a scatterplot against the freight rate, for different lags.
-This would reveal any trend.
+We could first find data showing the proportions of different grades of crude delivered against at Cushing over time, the price spreads, ship movement data and freight rates.
+If the hypothesis were true, then:

-On a final note, it is puzzling why the authors conducted Granger causality tests between WTI futures, Brent/Bonny and freight, but did not test the actual spread in question against freight.

-Having said that, while futures & spot crude data is easily available, the correct freight data is not.
-Similar to my other [post](https://analytic-musings.com/2023/12/31/principles-of-principal-components/), it is possible the alpha for this trade has decayed over the years.
+* The number of tankers from Bonny to USAC should Granger cause the proportion of Bonny to WTI delivered.
+* The spread of WTI-imported crude should Granger cause the freight rate in question.

+We could then lag these two predictors and scatter it against their target values for different lags to see any patterns.

+However, testing this in a modern context would require one to get updated routes and freight data given the routes mentioned in the paper no longer exist.

 ## Conclusion